mljar/mljar-docs/docs/data.md

 ## Image classification

+(This task is only available for selected users)

  1. For image classification input file should be a zip of two numpy arrays files: one file with X matrix and one with Y matrix.
 We are working on example of this.